kermitt2/grisp/README.md

 Be aware that the data path must have enough storage: as of April 2022, 74GB are needed for Wikidata dump and 70GB for all the language resources.
 To accomodate all resources, including the next Hadoop processing step, consider 200GB for all the languages.

-### Haddop processing of Wikipedia XML article dump files
+### Hadoop processing of Wikipedia XML article dump files

 Once all the required resources have been downloaded via the provided script, see above, we can run the pre-processing of the Wikipedia dumps.